sarvar-coder/ios-swift-coder/README.md

 - learn protocol Delegate Pattern
 - we implement the loginviewcontrollerdelegate and onboardingcontroller delegate in order to notify the Appdelegate class for making naviagtion flow through views
 - and also making a smoothly transation
+- using UserDefaulst to save hasOnboarded. it means onboarding screen showed only first time
+- added dummy logout view controlller for testing